-- Place large pot on stove big enough to hold all ingredients.
+- Place a large pot on stove big enough to hold all ingredients.
 Add broth to pot- turn on medium heat.
-Now you may add rashers (bacon), potatoes, sausage, ham, splash of Guinness, salt, and pepper.
+Now you may add rashers (bacon), potatoes, sausage, ham, a splash of Guinness, salt, and pepper.

 - Bring to a good simmer and reduce heat.
 Cook on low for about 25-30 minutes

 - Add the sliced onions and parsley.
 Cook for another 10 minutes.